hyperion-cs/sql-insert2csv/README.md

 - Each DBMS requires a different skill to work with it;
 - Hard disk overhead required (actual `.sql` dump, imported dump, result in `.csv`).

-Now imagine that you are, for example, a big data researcher who has to do this kind of procedure on a regular basis.
+Now imagine that you are, for example, a data researcher who has to do this kind of procedure on a regular basis.
 It's really shitty.

 This is where `sql-insert2csv` comes in ;)